There are several types of permits available. To avoid delays, be sure that you choose the correct one for the problem you are experiencing.

 - General Permit Application: For registration errors due to missing prerequisites, field of study errors, honors cohort errors, year errors or bridge permits.
 Please allow 2 business days (not including weekends) for processing of general permits.
 Please DO NOT contact the Math Department to inquire about the status of your permit request until 2 business days have passed.

-- Closed Course Permit Application: DMS closed course permit form is used only to request entry into a class which has reached its maximum enrollment.
-Students aready enrolled in a course will not be issued a permit to change sections.
+- Closed Course Permit Application: This form is used only to request entry into a class which has reached its maximum enrollment size.
+Students already enrolled in a course will not be issued a permit to change sections.
 For more information, please see the Closed Course Permit FAQ below.

 - Winter Session Permits: For students who wish to take a winter class and who qualify to take the class in the winter (see: Math Winter Session Policy for qualification details).